forstuffapps/Python-Desk-App-Weather-API/README.md

 - Requests Python Module
 </br>

-**Pytz Module** - This Module is all about the timezone so using this module we extracted the timezone of specified longitude and latitude generated from openweather api</br>

-**Timezonefinder** - As the name suggests it is used to find the timezone only so using timezone we can show the current time of that searched city.</br>

 Visit [Open Weather](https://openweathermap.org/) </br>
 Create Your account in this and get the api key and refer the documentation</br>